markelsanz14/independent-rl-agents/results/atari_results.md

 ### Algorithm implementation performance on Atari games:
 We compare the performance of the algorithms as reported in the dueling dqn paper ([wang et al. 2015](https://arxiv.org/pdf/1511.06581.pdf)) with ours for the different Atari Games.

 This table shows the original performance vs ours implementation.
-Our results were collected with a replay buffer size of 1M.
+Our results were collected with a **replay buffer size of 1M**, and **setting the terminal_on_life_loss to False only during evaluation**, so that the agent can keep playing until it loses all its lives.
+See the code for more details.

 | Game                | DQN         |               | Double DQN |     | Double Dueling DQN |              |
 |---------------------|-------------|---------------|------------|-----|--------------|--------------------|